eagles-project/mam4xx/.github/pnnl-ci/README.md

 This is used to track any maintanence information for PNNL CI.
 We will also track any current TODOs/notes for developers.

-## TODO

-- [x] Only run PNNL CI in PRs
+### TODO:

 - [ ] Add support for a variety of paritions on Deception
 - [ ] Build HEARO without cloning mam4xx in CI step
+- [ ] Add way to skip CI using a commit message
+- [ ] Ensure that pipelines are not false positive/negative
+- [ ] Only run 2 jobs at a time as we only have 2 runners
+- [ ] Port pipeline to AMD architectures

+### Done:
+- [x] Only run PNNL CI in PRs
 - [x] Refactor CI YAML to remove duplication across scripts
-- [ ] Add way to skip CI using a commit message
 - [x] Support full matrix of build types (single, double etc.)
 - [x] Rebuild HAERO in manual pipeline
 - [x] Use installed HAERO in project share to avoid re-building each time
 - [x] Add CMake / ctest configuration in CI
-- [ ] Ensure that pipelines are not false positive/negative
-- [ ] Port pipeline to AMD architectures

 ## Access Token